Art Basel Review December 2017

 My daughter and I were recently in Miami during Miami Art Week and Art Basel.
-I know of no where else where so many fine artists, galleries and lovers of art so gather.
+I know of nowhere else where so many fine artists, galleries and lovers of art gather.
 South Beach/Miami exploded with the powers and juices of many creative people.
 The event is exhausting, inspiring and overwhelming.

 My daughter Holly and I visited 6 large tents during Art Basel.
 These tents are about 3-5 football fields long.
 They were huge.
 One tent was different – it was the millennial tent.
 How was it different?

 In all the tents the percentage of unique, original art was less than the percentage of art want-a-bees.
 What I saw in these tents was an overwhelming percentage of what I call assemblage constructions.
 I don’t consider assemblage constructions, art.
 The first assemblage maybe but after that first initial creation the repeated assemblage is just that a repeated assemblage.
 Assemblage work appeals to the art marketers and designers because there is no risk in them.
 Assemblages require very little thinking and can be anything and everything.
 Assemblages fit in anywhere and assemblages can be color coordinates with the sofa in the room, they are decoration.
 It can be a 3-dimensional work or a 2-work.
 Once the first piece is completed others, apprentices they might be called, can create and make works that look just like the original easily.